Foundation for Defense of Democracies: The Syria Project

 For years, Syria has been a focus of FDD's research because of its alignment with Iran and support for organizations such as Hezbollah.
-In 2012, as the Arab Spring spread to Syria, FDD launched "The Syria Project" to support "secular, liberal elements within the Syrian opposition and dissident communities" and "to analyze the changing situation and operational environment, and to identify the optimum policy options."
 In that effort, FDD facilitated a Skype call between dissidents and U.S. journalists in 2012.

 Turkey Program

 The FDD's Turkey Program is a research initiative, that conducts research on Turkey's domestic politics, foreign policy, and their implications for US national security – with particular attention to developments under the Justice and Development Party (AKP).
-The program examines areas including democratic governance, minority rights, religious freedom, sanctions enforcement and illicit finance.
+Its researchers have examined sanctions evasion and illicit finance involving Turkey, including the use of Turkish gold exports in payments for Iranian energy.
+In 2013, FDD and Roubini Global Economics published research on a sanctions "golden loophole".
+Subsequent investigative reporting connected the trade to the sanctions-evasion network of Iranian-Turkish businessman Reza Zarrab.